Criminal Complaints And Industry Investigations Target Tidal

 The streaming platform Tidal, whose most public owner and champion is rapper and entrepreneur Jay-Z, is facing heavy criticism and possible legal action from several Scandinavian artist organizations and other entities after a Norwegian business newspaper alleged last week that the company had faked hundreds of millions of plays on Beyoncé's Lemonade and Kanye West's The Life of Pablo.

-That paper, Dagens Næringsliv (DN), published its original findings on May 9.
+That paper, Dagens Naeringsliv (DN), published its original findings on May 9.
 DN says it was surreptitiously given hard drive that contained internal Tidal play data, and worked with researchers at the Norwegian University of Science and Technology who analyzed the hard drive logs.

 A lawyer for Tidal named Jordan W. Siev told the Norwegian paper that he believes the data was stolen, and that "DN exhibits complete lack of understanding of the data."
 Moreover, Tidal denies that any play data has been manipulated, or that any royalty structures have changed.